Empooy/Uhh-Ahhh-pz-server/Uhh-Ahhh-pz-server.md

 - 200-260 MS is Normal because our server Hosting Located to Central USA
 - We dont know if Zerotier gonna work in Region of JAPAN and Middle East because Hamachi and Radmin isnt working!!
 - Note: Hamachi is not yet supported on macOS Big Sur, macOS Monterey, and macOS Ventura.
+- Lagging for First Join and First ride to any vehicles.
+- If You got DISCONNECTED dont worry you have 20-30 sec Protection Log in.
+- NOT OFFICIALLY UP!
+STILL ON BETA OPTIMIZING.